Island Trees School District v. Pico (1982)

 In the Supreme Court case Island Trees School District v.
 Pico (1982), the Court held that the First Amendment limits the power of junior high and high school officials to remove books from school libraries because of their content.

 In the fall of 1975, a New York school board received a complaint from a community group, Parents of New York United.
 The complaint asserted that school policies on library books were too “permissive.”
-Specifically, the parent group complained about nine books, including Kurt Vonnegut’s Slaughterhouse-Five and Langston Hughes’s Best Short Stories of Negro Writers.
+Specifically, the parent group complained about nine books, including Kurt Vonnegut’s Slaughterhouse-Five and Langston Hughes’s Best Short Stories by Negro Writers.
 The group said the books were “anti-American, anti-Christian, anti-Semitic and just plain filthy.”
 In response, the school district removed the books in February of 1976.

 Senior Steven Pico joined with four other students to challenge the school board’s decision to remove the books.
 Pico claimed that the books were removed because “passages in the books offended [the group’s] social, political, and moral tastes and not because the books, taken as a whole, were lacking in educational value.”
 A dozen library and free speech organizations filed briefs on the students’ behalf.
 The case went to the Supreme Court.